opensource-observer/oso/README.md

 ### System Prequisites

-Before you begin you'll need the following on your system:
+Before you you'll need the following on your system:

 - Node >= 20 (we suggest installing with [nvm](https://github.com/nvm-sh/nvm))
 - pnpm >= 9 (see [here](https://pnpm.io/installation))